>250 Mio. EUR

 In 2006, then-Governor Arnold Schwarzenegger signed the Million Solar Roofs Initiative into law, which set a goal of building one million solar energy systems on homes, schools, farms, and businesses throughout California.
-In 2019, the idea that once made international headlines for its “wow factor” is now a reality.
+In 2019, the idea that once made international headlines for its “wow factor” became a reality.

 The benefits of the Million Solar Roofs Initiative exceeded expectations.
 The initiative’s goal was to build 3 gigawatts of rooftop solar throughout the state.
 The program met its goal in 2015, ahead of schedule, and the market has continued to grow.
 Today, California consumers have installed nearly 9 gigawatts of local solar energy, three-fold the original goal.
 Those 9 gigawatts of solar energy – the size equivalent of six large natural gas power plants – generate more than 13 billion kilowatt-hours of clean electricity each year avoiding 22 million tons of CO2, 16,000 tons of smog-forming pollutants, over 350 billion cubic feet of natural gas and bypassing expensive and aging utility infrastructure.

 The Million Solar Roofs program set aside more than $3 billion for solar rebates.
 This provided sufficient financial incentive and growing demand for the manufacturers to scale-up.
 Subsequently, solar costs came down, so that today no more subsidies are needed.